dddrrreee/cs140e-22win/labs/13-vm-ops/README.md

 A key part of this lab will be working closely with your peers and arguing and double-checking each other's reasoning.

-Today's code is very difficult.
+Today's code is short, but  difficult.
 Possibly it requires more careful reasoning than any other OS code you will ever write.
 Even if you are very careful, it is hard to write this code correctly.
 And if you get it wrong, it's very hard to detect the error with a test case.
 The fact that it "happened to work" on the tests you tried tells you very little (only that it didn't break, not that it isn't broken).